Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 - Report success or any issues found

-The $ARGUMENTS placeholder can carry much more than simple strings.
-You can design commands that parse complex argument patterns:
+The $ARGUMENTS placeholder can convey considerably more than simple strings.
+Commands can be designed to parse complex argument patterns:

 # File: .claude/commands/generate.md